wu-lee/rushkoff-archive/docs/_articles/media-it-s-the-real-thing.md

 published: false

 ---
-MARSHALL MCLUHAN ONLY THEORIZED ABOUT THE MEDIA CIVILIZATION THAT AN ENTIRE GENERATION HAS NOW LIVED IN ON A DAILY BASIS SINCE THEY WERE FIRST PLACED IN FRONT OF THE TV TO GIVE MOM AND DAD A BREATHER.
-DOUGLAS RUSHKOFF,
+MARSHALL McLUHAN ONLY THEORIZED ABOUT THE MEDIA CIVILIZATION THAT AN ENTIRE GENERATION HAS NOW LIVED IN ON A DAILY BASIS SINCE THEY WERE FIRST PLACED IN FRONT OF THE TV TO GIVE MOM AND DAD A BREATHER.
+DOUGLAS RUSHKOFF, AUTHOR OF THE INSIGHTFUL AND IRREVERENT _Cyberia: Life in the Trenches of Hyperspace_ (BALLANTINE, 1994) AND EDITOR OF THE _GenX Reader_ (1993), HAS EMERGED FROM THAT GENERATION AS THE BRILLIANT HEIR TO McLUHAN.
+A TV HEAD WHO CAN WRITE, HE IS THE FIRST MAJOR MEDIA THEORIST TO COME FROM THE PRIMORDIAL SOUP OF THE DATASPHERE INSTEAD OF THE HALLOWED STACKS OF THE UNIVERSITY LIBRARY.

-cians deaf, and televisions or virtual reality goggles may annoy the PBS

-AUTHOR OF THE INSIGHTFUL AND IRREVERENT may damage our optic nerves and make us blind.

-This generation even objects to the word “media” parents, don't the kids Cyberia: Life in the Trenches of Hyperspace

-being used as a singular noun.
-The media, to these that watch it just (BALLANTINE, 1994) AND EDITOR OF THE GenX

-people, are merely the channels through which we

-communicate: TV, print, bumper stickers, telegraph.
-Reader (1993), HAS EMERGED FROM THAT GENERA shine it on?
-Ironically
+THE FOLLOWING IS AN ADAPTED EXCERPT FROM RUSHKOFF'S FORTHCOMING BOOK _Media Virus!
+Hidden Agendas in Popular Culture_ TO BE PUBLISHED IN OCTOBER BY BALLANTINE PRESS.

+NEW YORK — Most social theorists consider the media a dungheap of cultural waste.
+They believe that the media, having nothing better to do, keeps chewing on the same predigested matter.
+There's so much time to fill on so many stations, and only a few real stories to tell.
+This is a simplistic view of media only shared by philosophers who grew up before television.
+They view media and even technology, for that matter, as somehow outside the realm of the natural.
+To them media can only display or comment on something real.
+They cannot acknowledge that the media is something real itself.
+Even forward thinkers like Marshall McLuhan insisted that every media extension of man is akin to a biological amputation.
+The advent of rock music made musicians deaf, and televisions or virtual reality goggles may damage our optic nerves and make us blind.
+This generation even objects to the word “media” being used as a singular noun.
+The media, to these people, are merely the channels through which we communicate: TV, print, bumper stickers, telegraph.

 But those who grew up after the datasphere had TION AS THE BRILLIANT HEIR TO McLUHAN. disposed and immune